pmorales4/project2-react-api/README.md

 # Project Description

 The project two API I have chosen is News.org-api.
 I am looking to add eight components to the project.
-Within the eight components, five will pull data in order to populate their section of the application with news information. the final project goal is to make it look at the first image below.
-Individual user are able to click on the news data and read the articles.
+Within the eight components, five will pull data in order to populate their section of the application with news information. the final project goal is to make it look like the first image below.
+Individual users are able to click on the news data and read the articles which is redirected to a new popup window to read.
+Examples sites are below:

 CNN: https://www.cnn.com
 Dailymail: https://www.dailymail.co.uk/ushome/index.html